 The process for paying your immigrant fee is as follows.

-- Enter your A-Number and DOS Case ID.
+- Gather your USCIS immigration fee slip – you’ll need your A-Number (Alien Registration Number) and your DOS Case ID.

-- Pay the $220 fee online.
-Pay using valid payment information.
+- Pay your $220 USCIS immigrant fee using a valid payment method.
 You may pay with a credit card, debit card, or by providing your US bank routing and checking account numbers.

 After Paying USCIS Immigrant Fee